-The Forest Crop Law and Managed Forest Law extend special property tax treatment to owners of qualifying forest land for the primary purpose of encouraging the production of harvestable timber crops.
-Current law assigns most of administrative duties regarding these programs to the Department of Natural Resources (DNR).
+The Forest Crop Law and Managed Forest Law extend special property tax treatment to encourage the production of harvestable timber crops by qualifying landowners.
+Current law assigns most of the administrative duties to the Department of Natural Resources (DNR).

 Historical Background